vermad843/VueApp-/README.md

 6."container pt-2" for shifting the box in the center and adding padding to it .

-7. class = "Home text-center"
+7. class = "Home text-center" to centerg everything in the home page.

+8.create a Signup page and connection it to home page .